liris-xr/PLUME/docs/recorder/unique-identification.md

 # Unique identification

-To link back data to the game object/component it belongs to, it is necessary to have some kind of unique identification system.
-Moreover, identifying objects across multiple executions is also challenging but crucial for multi-record analysis (eg. aggregated heatmaps, trajectories, etc).
+To link back recorded data to the game object/component it belongs to, it is necessary to have some kind of unique identification system.
+Moreover, identifying objects across multiple executions is challenging but crucial for multi-record analysis (eg. aggregated heatmaps, trajectories, etc).

-The Unity engine uses a GUID system to uniquely identify objects across executions.
+The Unity engine uses a GUID (Globally Unique IDentifier) system to identify objects across executions.
 However, this implementation is not available at runtime.
 As a consequence, we implemented our own GUID system to uniquely identify objects across executions, without the need for any custom component attached to the objects.

-This plugin, named Unity-Runtime-GUID, is embedded in the recorder, and is [available on GitHub](https://github.com/cjaverliat/Unity-Runtime-GUID) as well.
+This plugin, named Unity-Runtime-GUID, is embedded in the recorder, its source code is [available on GitHub](https://github.com/cjaverliat/Unity-Runtime-GUID).

 ## GUID registries